akaabdullahmateen/roadmap/css/concepts/index.md

 ### Pseudo-elements

-A pseudo-element is a keyword added to a selector that described a specific part of the selected element.
+A [pseudo-element](#pseudo-elements-1) is a keyword added to a selector that described a specific part of the selected element.
 A pseudo-element consists of double colons followed by the pseudo-element identifier.
 Although, most browsers also support the single colon syntax for pseudo-elements, it is recommended to use the double colons syntax for pseudo-elements, to distinguish them from pseudo-classes.
 A selector can contain at most one pseudo-element, and it must appear after any other syntax in the selector.

+### Pseudo-classes

+A [pseudo-class](#pseudo-classes-1) is a keyword added to a selector that describes a specific state of the selected element.
+A pseudo-class consists of a colon followed by the pseudo-class identifier.
+A functional pseudo-class is additionally followed by a pair of parenthesis which enclose the arguments.
+The element that a pseudo-class is attached to is called the *anchor element*.

+The functional pseudo-classes (`:is()`, `:has()`, and `:where()`) accept a forgiving selector list, where incorrect or unsupported selectors are simply ignored, rather than invalidating the whole selector list.
+The selector list can not contain the functional pseudo-class itself and any pseudo-elements.
+The specificity of a functional pseudo-class is replaced by the specificity of the most specific selector in its argument selector list.

+The functional pseudo-classes (`:nth-child()`, `:nth-last-child()`, `:nth-of-type()`, and `nth-last-of-type()`) take a single argument of the form `A * n + B`, where `A` is the integer step size, `B` is the integer offset, and `n` is the domain of all non-negative integers, starting from `0`.
+Two keywords exist as an argument, that are `odd` and `even`, which match elements at either odd positions or even positions.
+A single integer can be also be used as an argument, which selects only the element at that specified position.

+Styles defined by a link-related pseudo-class are overridden by any subsequent link-related pseudo-class, that has at least equal specificity.
+To style links appropriately, follow the *LVHA-order*, which is `:link` then `:visited` then `:hover` and finally `:active`.

+## Appendix

+### Style guide / Lint

+Add semicolon after the last declaration in a ruleset.
+Each declaration should go on a separate line.
+Each selector should go on a separate line.
+The opening curly brace should be placed after the last selector with one space in between.
+The closing curly brace should be placed on the next line after the last declaration.
+Each ruleset should be separated from the other with one blank line.
+There should be a blank line at the end of the document.
+There should be no blank line at the start of the document.

+### Pseudo-elements

 `::after`
 : It creates a pseudo-element that is the last child of the selected element and is inline by default.
 The pseudo-element created is contained by the formatting box of the selected element, and thus do not apply to replaced elements.